Metrol/Route/README.md

 ```

 There are 3 things that are happening here...

-First, it requires that in order to be a match there is an integer in the second segment of the URL.
+1. A requirement that in order to be a match there is an integer in the second segment of the URL.
-Secondly, if there's a match the `1234` is automatically applied to the arguments for that route.
+2. If there's a match the `1234` is automatically applied to the arguments for that route.
-Lastly, any other segments following what was specified will also be added to the list of arguments.
+3. Any other segments following what was specified will also be added to the list of arguments.

 When the `Route\Match` finds a matching route, all the arguments it finds during this process are applied back to the route itself.
 So here you can put it all together.